datalad-handbook/book/docs/basics/101-107-summary.rst

 * If a dataset is installed inside of a dataset as a subdataset, the ``--dataset``/``-d`` option needs to specify the root of the superdataset.

-* The source can be a URL (for example of a Github repository, as in section :ref:`installds`), but also paths, or open data collections.
+* The source can be a URL (for example of a GitHub repository, as in section :ref:`installds`), but also paths, or open data collections.

 * After installation, only small files and metadata about file availability are present locally.